openenergysolutions/openfmb.docs/docs/adapter/config.md

               value: 8ad421eb-b0ad-457b-8813-41ab5e47bc1e
 ```

 This configures communication to two DNP3 devices using a single template.
-One with mRID
-`42e2c687-c55c-44a0-a734-9443edb46bfc`, the other with mRID
-`8ad421eb-b0ad-457b-8813-41ab5e47bc1e`, with the exact same mappings and
+One device has mRID `42e2c687-c55c-44a0-a734-9443edb46bfc`, and the other has mRID `8ad421eb-b0ad-457b-8813-41ab5e47bc1e`.
+Otherwise, the devices have the exact same mappings and configurations.
-configurations.

 For configurations with multiple profiles, indexing is used to specify which profile.
-For example, if the dnp3-master.yml has a second profile that is templated, it can be accessed as follows:
+For example, if the `dnp3-master.yml` has a second profile that is templated, it can be accessed as follows:

 ```yaml
 # ...